brisa-pedronetto/linux-workshop/README.md

 # Linux/VM Workshop

+In this workshop you will get an introduction to the Linux environment.
+We'll go through the installation (using a virtual machine) and usage of basic commands on the Terminal.
+To finish off we will configure Cron to do a task automatically for us.

 ## Goals

 After the activities the participants should:

-- Concepts - understand what these are:
+- **Concepts - understand what these are:**

   - Operating systems
   - Linux
   - Virtual machines

-- Skills - know how to do these:
+- **Skills - know how to do these:**
   - Install and use a hypervisor
   - Perform basic tasks in a Linux environment
   - Find Linux documentation